QihanQG/ECS-189G-final-project/report.md

 Input: Hubble image
 Model output: AVM code or codes
 Ground truth: AVM code or codes converted from the dataset metadata
-Evaluation: compare predicted codes against ground-truth codes
+Evaluation: compare predicted AVM codes against ground-truth AVM codes
 ```

-This means we are not checking whether the prediction sounds reasonable.
-We check whether the model output matches the AVM code from the metadata.

-The notebook streams the dataset from Hugging Face instead of downloading the full dataset at once, and reads the first 266 rows.
-For each row, it keeps the image, the metadata without the image column, the object name used for retrieval filtering, and the ground-truth AVM code.
-This gives one consistent image list and label list across all experiments.
+To keep the image and label lists consistent across all experiments, the notebook **streams** the dataset from Hugging Face and reads the first 266 rows.
+For each row, it stores the image, metadata, object name for retrieval filtering, and ground-truth AVM code.

 ## Prompting Setup